bold-italic/bold-italic/README.md

 ## Hi, I'm Sergey 👋

-I'm currently studying Full Stack Web Development at the Red River College Polytech.
+I am a student of the Full Stack Web Development program at Red River College Polytech.

 ## Languages and tools: